baaivision/EVA/eva/README.md

 ## **EVA-L**: Learning better MIM representations from EVA-CLIP

-We show EVA-CLIP is not only performant in zero-shot recognition, but also can improve the representation quality of MIM pre-training.
+We show EVA-CLIP is not only performant in [zero-shot recognition](../clip/README.md), but also can improve the representation quality of MIM pre-training.

-EVA-L is a vanilla ViT-Large encoder (`#layer=24; dim=1024; patch_size=14x14; #param: 303M`) pre-trained via MIM with the vision feature from EVA-CLIP as the prediction target.
+EVA-L is a vanilla ViT-Large encoder (`#layer=24; dim=1024; patch_size=14x14; #param: 303M`) pre-trained via MIM with vision features from EVA-CLIP as prediction targets.
 Therefore, during pre-training EVA-L learns MIM pre-text task while distills knowledge from a stronger teacher.

-We use the MAE-style MIM pre-training ([`modeling_mae_pretrain.py`](./modeling_mae_pretrain.py)), and we provide the MIM-only pre-trained checkpoint (`dataset / schedule: IN-21K / 150 epochs`) as well as MIM pre-trained & supervised intermediate fine-tuned checkpoint (`dataset / schedule: IN-21K / 90 epochs`) for the community.
+We adopt the MAE-style MIM pre-training with an asymmetric encoder-decoder architecture ([`modeling_mae_pretrain.py`](./modeling_mae_pretrain.py)), and we provide the MIM-only pre-trained checkpoint (`dataset / schedule: IN-21K / 150 epochs`) as well as MIM pre-trained + supervised intermediate fine-tuned checkpoint (`dataset / schedule: IN-21K / 90 epochs`) for the community.

-> For MAE-style ViTs, `q,k,v` all have bias term, which is different from the BEiT-style ViTs that only `q&v` have bias.

 <div align="center">